zzc6332/worker-handler/README.md

 ### Responding through `Promise`

-In `Actions`, you can respond to messages through `Promise` either by using return value of the `Action` or by calling `this.end()`.
+In `Actions`, you can respond to messages through `Promise` either by using return value of the `Action` or by calling `this.$end()`.

 Using return value of the `Action` is suitable when the response should be made after the `Action` has been totally executed , and it can be used in arrow functions.

-Calling `this.end()` is suitable for situations where the `Action` needs to continue executing after making a response, or when a response needs to be made within a callback function within the `Action`.
+Calling `this.$end()` is suitable for situations where the `Action` needs to continue executing after making a response, or when a response needs to be made within a callback function within the `Action`.
 But it does not support use in arrow functions.

 #### Using return value of the `Action`